Tag Archives: normal

 I believe that, no matter how well-adjusted someone is, everyone has a part of them that tries to make them feel bad about themselves.
 Call this part what you want–your inner demon, your inner critic, your superego–but there’s no question that it’s there.
 And there are lots of other parts of us, too–children, warriors, and rock stars, just to name a few.
 And just like in real relationships, sometimes these parts don’t get along.

-We are often at war with ourselves: there are parts of us that we do everything in our power to get rid of and hide from the rest of the world.
+We are often at war with ourselves.
+There are parts of us that we do everything in our power to get rid of and hide from the rest of the world.
 That’s why people want and fear therapy at the same time.
 On the one hand, we think, hey wouldn’t it be great if I told someone my deep, dark secrets and she said I wasn’t crazy?
 But at the same time we think, but what if she does think I’m crazy?
 That would be terrible.
 That’s why it’s always a courageous thing when someone goes to therapy.

 Therapists have the luxury of hiding behind their professional status if they want to.
 You don’t want to seem too crazy, or no one will want to come see you.
 But if you seem too perfect, then it’s hard for clients to relate to you.
 Although I want to be transparent, I know I err on the side of seeming perfect because it feels safer that way.